 |The number of NGK SPARK PLUG Group labor union members||6,556

 Since October 2017, our group company, Ceramic Censor, Nittoku Supertech Tounou, and Nittoku Supertech WKS made a labor union and became a branch of NGK SPARK PLUG CO., LTD. As a part of NGK SPARK PLUG Group, we raise our spirit and work to tackle the problems at each workplace as a whole.

 We are working to reduce overtime in order to reduce total working hours.
 When pre-planned overtime is known about, the company management and the labor union confirm the situation in the workplace and engage in consultation designed to keep working hours within the target.
 As a result of addressing the issues discussed at the labor reform committee, we are starting no-overtime Wednesdays and prohibiting overtime in excess of five hours per day.

-In fiscal 2017, we added a new regulation for having 10-hour intermission between working hours, and failing to comply with the rules is expected to be subject of the labor-management consultation as a strategy for suppressing overtime work.
+Furthermore, we added a new regulation for having 10-hour intermission between working hours, and failing to comply with the rules is expected to be subject of the labor-management consultation as a strategy for suppressing overtime work.

 Group Company Response to Compliance